Does it Matter Where You Get Your MBA?

 If you go to a mediocre program, the professors may still be there, but that cadre of successful, experienced, and informed fellow students probably won’t be.
 So the textbook part of the education will be there, but that intense, highly collaborative interaction that can be so serendipitous and valuable just won’t be.
 And for a top-tier program, that’s a lot of value.

-That of course extends to the network you will become a part of after you graduate.
-A top-tier MBA program will have year after year of cohorts of similar distinction — all there to be tapped into whenever your career requires.
+That, of course, extends to the network you will become a part of after you graduate.
+A top-tier MBA program will have year after year cohorts of similar distinction, all there to be tapped into whenever your career requires.

 But for the most part, the MBA experience is about gaining those “textbook” principles and learning about how to apply them in a number of business situations from practitioners who have had direct experience doing so.